FreeAgent/appengine-magic/README.md

 ### Capabilities service

-With appengine-magic.services.capable, you have the facility to check for downtime on App Engine services.
+With `appengine-magic.services.capable`, you have the facility to check for downtime on App Engine services.

 The following nine functions accept no arguments.
 They return `true` if the relevant service is `ENABLED`; and nil if the service is `DISABLED` (or if its state is `UNKNOWN`).
 If the status of the service is `SCHEDULED_MAINTENANCE`, these functions return a `Date` object containing the scheduled date for downtime.
 (Note that such a `Date` object will evaluate as `true` in a boolean context.
 This is technically correct, since the service is still available in advance of maintenance.)

-`getBlobstoreStatus`
+- `get-blobstore-status`
-`getDatastoreStatus`
+- `get-datastore-status`
-`getDatastoreWriteStatus`
+- `get-datastore-write-status`
-`getImageServiceStatus`
+- `get-image-service-status`
-`getMailStatus`
+- `get-mail-status`
-`getMemcacheStatus`
+- `get-memcache-status`
-`getTaskQueueStatus`
+- `get-task-queue-status`
-`getUrlFetchStatus`
+- `get-url-fetch-status`
-`getXMPPStatus`
+- `get-xmpp-status`

 ### Backends

-In `appengine-magic.services.backend`, you'll find the following function for betting the address of a backend (for use with Task Queues, for example).
+In `appengine-magic.services.backend`, you'll find the following function for getting the address of a backend (for use with Task Queues, for example).
 It accepts the name of a backend and, optionally, an instance number.

-`(getBackendAddress backend)`
+- `(get-backend-address backend)`
-`(getBackendAddress backend, instance)`
+- `(get-backend-address backend, instance)`

 The following functions accept no arguments.
 They return the name of the backend handling the current request, or the number of the backend instance.

-`getCurrentBackend`
+- `get-current-backend`
-`getCurrentInstance`
+- `get-current-instance`

 ### Multitenancy (Namespaces)